 Develop awareness as to how science influences and affects our everyday lives

-This academic year we are excited to embed and extend our science teaching further by connecting it with the overarching topics each year group is working on that term.
+We are excited to embed and extend our science teaching further by connecting it with the overarching topics each year group is working on that term.

 We are doing this in conjunction with Cornerstones, which provides real world, active and engaging ways to learn about each scientific topic.

-Our teachers use a range of strategies during science teaching, including:
+Our teachers use a range of strategies during science teaching including:

 Children are given the opportunity to investigate and answer scientific questions using a range of data, which may be obtained through practical experiences.
 They will participate in investigations, both directed and self-planned, and will be given the chance to present their results in many different ways.

-Here are just some of our children engaging actively with science lessons we have completed this year.
+Here are just some of our children engaging actively with science lessons we have already completed this year.